astarub/campus_app/docs/wiki/Pages/calendar.md

 # Calendar Page

-> Disclaimer: Not full implemented yet!
+> Not full implemented yet!

 This page is to provide a basic overview about the "Calendar" feature located inside `lib/pages/calendar`.